rrmartins/games_radar_api/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Credits

+This gem is created and maintained by Cube Websites

+Thanks to the following: